ibm-messaging/mqperf/openshift/configuration.md

 The integration (CP4I) MQ image has then been rebuilt to use the rebuilt MQ image above.

+The initial set of tests will be conducted with both the MQ client and MQ QM located in the same cluster and using a private network, and thus TLS communication is not required.
+Further tests will be completed with the MQ client outside of the cluster, with and without TLS enabled.

 These steps should not be required when the capability to configure these parameters is enabled in the MQ deployment mechanism.

 ### MQ client deployment